MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy-deployment.md

     a.
 Install and configure your organization NPS as a RADIUS server.
     b.
 Enroll and validate the NPS certificate.
 4. **[Configure DNS and Firewall Settings for Always On VPN](vpn-deploy-dns-firewall.md)**.
 Configure DNS, Internal Perimeter Network Firewall, and Edge Firewall settings.
+5. **[Create the ProfileXML for Always On VPN Connections](remote-access/vpn/always-on-vpn/deploy/vpn-deploy-create-profilexml.md)**.
+Configure the template VPN profile on a domain-joined client computer and create the ProfileXML configuration files.
-5. **[Configure Windows 10 Client Always On VPN Connections](vpn-deploy-client-vpn-connections.md)**.
+6. **[Configure Windows 10 Client Always On VPN Connections](vpn-deploy-client-vpn-connections.md)**.
 Configure the Remote Access Always On VPN client by using Windows PowerShell, Microsoft System Center Configuration Manager, or Intune.

 >[!IMPORTANT]
 >For this deployment, it is not a requirement that your infrastructure servers, such as computers running Active Directory Domain Services, Active Directory Certificate Services, and Network Policy Server, are running Windows Server 2016.
 You can use earlier versions of Windows Server, such as Windows Server 2012 R2, for the infrastructure servers and for the server that is running Remote Access.